Battle of Hoogstraten

 The Battle of Hoogstraten was fought on 11 January 1814 between a French army, led by François Roguet, and a Russo-Prussian-British army, led by Friedrich Wilhelm Freiherr von Bülow.
-The battle, which ended in a Prussian victory, consisted of a series of engagements situated between Essen and Turnhout.
+The battle, which ended in Bülow's victory, consisted of a series of engagements situated between Essen and Turnhout.
 The battle was named after Hoogstraten, the main town of the Kempen region.

 French retreat towards Belgium

 After the battle of Leipzig and the French army's retreat towards France, the Allied forces invaded the Low Countries, then part of the French Empire.
 On 20 December 1813, Emperor Napoleon sent the 3rd Division of the Young Guard, commanded by François Roguet, towards Breda to retake the town which had been abandoned by the French garrison, and had now declared to side with the Allied cause.
 After three days of fighting the French lifted their siege and retreated and concentrated their army around Hoogstraten.
 On 11 January 1814 the Allies launched their offensive from Breda towards Antwerp in order to capture the important Port of Antwerp.